Is your innovation process creating value for your organization, or is it just busy work?

 3. What will your intake system be?

-For many enterprises, idea intake is a balancing act.
+For many enterprises, an idea intake is a balancing act.
 If your system is too broad and too easy to submit ideas, you’ll end up with an unmanageable number of half-baked suggestions.
 But an intake system that is too narrow will discourage team members from participating.

 Consider the right amount of detail needed to evaluate an idea, without weighing it down.